Syndace/python-xeddsa/ref10/README.md

 The version shipped with SUPERCOP only contains implementations for UNIX-like systems.

-This section covers adding implementations for Windows and Mac.
+This section covers adding an implementation for Windows.

-### 3.2.1 Windows

 On Windows there are two main sources for cryptographically secure random bytes: `CryptGenRandom` and `rand_s`.
 Both have major disadvantages: